TravelNotes.org - The Online Guide to Travel.

 Marmaris

-Arranging daily tours and excursions in Marmaris, as well as sightseeing excursions to Ephesus, Pamukkale, Rhodes and Dalyan.
+There are plenty of daily tours and excursions in Marmaris, as well as sightseeing excursions to Ephesus, Pamukkale, Rhodes and Dalyan.

 Sirince

-Sirince is a quiet, beautiful village surrounded by vineyards and olive groves, located in the hills 8 kilometres (5 miles) from Ephesus.
 The architectural legacy remains fully intact.
 Some tourism has arrived in recent years, but not so much as to destroy the traditional village rhythms.

 Turkish Coast